jessykim/giftology-frontend/README.md

   * Images:

 ## Next Steps:
-  - [x] Freindship system where user can send a freind request.
+  - [x] Friendship system where user can send a friend request.
-  - [ ] Provide an option to receive a notification when a user sends a freind request
+  - [ ] Provide an option to receive a notification when a user sends a friend request
   - [ ] Be able to create an event with a wishlist
   - [ ] Create a blog for gift suggestions
   - [x] Create a mobile friendly UI